habitat-sh/habitat/components/docs-chef-io/content/habitat/glossary.md

 : TODO:

 Service group
-: A set of one or more running services with a shared configuration and topology makes up a service group.
-If a service is started without explicitly naming the group, it's assigned to the `default` group for the name of that package.
+: A set of one or more running services with a shared configuration and topology.
+Services started without explicitly naming the group, are assigned that package's to the `default` group.
 For example:

   - `redis.default`
   - `postgres.financialdb` (possibly running in a cluster)